ray-project/deltacat/deltacat/benchmarking/README.md

-All the dependences needed to test are in dev-requirements.txt
+All the dependencies needed to test are in dev-requirements.txt

 You can run these tests via: